talitagomesfe/marvel-characters/README.md

 ![brazil-flag-favicon](https://i.imgur.com/5R3DqRQ.png)

-Essa página é meu is my first project working with Front End Development.
+Essa página é meu primeiro projoject working with Front End Development.
 In here I put in practice some concepts which I have been studying for a while now.
 There is still a lot to improve but it's my start. :slightly_smiling_face:

 The items practiced were: